Green Products (product initiatives)

 To be certified as a Konica Minolta Green Product, a product must meet criteria established for different businesses and product characteristics with respect to certification standards tailored to environmental issues.
 The goals that must be met are set at the product planning stage, and the product is certified at one of three levels based on its degree of achievement.

-The Medium-Term Environmental Plan 2016 sets specific targets for increasing certified Green Products’ share of total sales.
-Working to achieve these targets, Konica Minolta is developing highly competitive products that help customers and society reduce environmental impact while also improving earnings.
-Simultaneously, the Group is disclosing the environmental performance of certified products in various media, including product catalogues and websites, to educate the public about these efforts.
+The Medium-Term Environmental Plan 2016 set specific targets for increasing certified Green Products’ share of total sales.
+Working to achieve these targets, Konica Minolta developed highly competitive products that help customers and society reduce environmental impact while also improving earnings.
+Simultaneously, the Group disclosed the environmental performance of certified products in various media, including product catalogues and websites, to educate the public about these efforts.

 - Sustainable Products (SP) certification standards require that the product not only embody superior environmental performance not typically achieved by earlier products, but also incorporate original technology.
 While seeking to reduce the environmental impact of all of its products, by setting a very challenging certification level, Konica Minolta aims to promote innovation and contribute more proactively to sustainability.

 Results for Fiscal 2016

 In fiscal 2016, Konica Minolta placed 22 new models of certified Green Products on the market, bringing the total to 204.
 Sales of Green Products in fiscal 2016 came to 616.8 billion yen, or 64% of the consolidated net sales.
 This increase over the figure of 57% (590.7 billion yen) in fiscal 2015 helped customers and society to reduce environmental impact and contributed to earnings growth for Konica Minolta.

 Also, in fiscal 2016, Green Products had a CO2 reduction effect during product use of 58.4 thousand tons and represented 33.3 thousand tons in effectively used resources.